 - Block access to the WP-LOGIN.PHP using the HTACCESS file by requiring an additional password

-.HTACCESS method to deny user login using additional password for wp-login access:
+.HTACCESS method to deny user login using an additional password for wp-login access:

-.HTACCESS method to deny user login using specific IP address or range of IP addresses:
+.HTACCESS method to deny user login using a specific IP address or range of IP addresses: